Everything You Didn’t Know About Michael Mann’s Heat and Why It’s a Crime Classic

 Is Heat a true story?

 Kinda.
 A significant portion of Heat draws inspiration from a real-life confrontation involving Chicago police officer Chuck Adamson and the actual Neil McCauley.
 Adamson had collaborated with Michael Mann intermittently since the film Thief (1981) featuring James Caan, which was based on the notorious Chicago burglar Frank Hohimer, whom Adamson had apprehended.
 In the Heat Special Edition DVD Documentary “Crime Stories,” Adamson revealed that McCauley was a professional robber with whom he had crossed paths frequently.
 Several events depicted in the film, including the intense encounter between Vincent Hanna and Neil McCauley in the coffee shop where they acknowledge that their next meeting will be thier last.
-In 1963, Adamson just happened to run into McCauley while picking up dry cleaning on Lincoln Avenue and Belden Avenue in Chicago, Ilinois.
+In 1963, Adamson just happened to run into McCauley while picking up dry cleaning on Lincoln Avenue and Belden Avenue in Chicago, Illinois.
 The two went to the Belden Deli at 2301 N. Clark Street just a few blocks away, though the real-life film location was at the defunct Kate Mantilini restaurant in Beverly Hills, Los Angeles, California.
 Additionally, the Jon Voight character is based on real-life former career criminal-turned actor Edward Bunker, whom you may remember as Mr. Blue in another famous heist film, Reservoir Dogs (1992).

-Click on the DVD to buy Heat on Blu-ray!
+Click on the fire to buy Heat!

 Heat was filmed without a single soundstage